StrangePan/Website/content/resume.md

 ## 7400 Circuits <span class="subtitle">2015</span>

 Designed and developed a cross-platform desktop application for users to transfer data onto and pull data from a modified game cartridge.
-Maintained an Android and iOS game, adding support for Chinese, Japanese, and Korean character sets.
+Maintained the Android and iOS game *Trouble with Robots*, adding support for Chinese, Japanese, and Korean character sets.
 Gained experience in project management, interface design and programming, communication protocols, automated tooling, and QT.

 ## BlackHills.com <span class="subtitle">2013-2015</span>